rajeshwar1993/spotlight/docs/PRD.md

         - Should not be a protected page behind auth
         - This will be a full page design and will not have the geenral Narbar or Footer, so better is to create a separate layout for this.
         - Page Flow:
-            - It will be a 3 step form with progress bar
+            - It will be a 3 step form with progress bar.
+Show fade animations between step transitions.
             - Step 1: Name + Hero Image
                 - This step will take in the Name to be displayed and Hero Image
                 - Hero image component will be an image piker with drag and drop support